Sjacuru/Data_ige/README.md

 ### The Problem

-Public contract auditors spend 60-80% of their time on simple, repetitive compliance checks:
+Public contract auditors spend much of their time on simple, repetitive compliance checks:
 - Was the contract published on time?
 - Do the published details match the contract?
 - Are all required parties listed?

-This leaves only 20-40% of time for complex analysis that truly requires human expertise.
+This leaves less time for complex analysis that truly requires human expertise.

 ### The Solution